 - Stress also has a strong influence on the body, which is why sufficient sleep, relaxation, and exercise are important components of beauty in everyday life.
 Read on: How to Reduce Stress: 7 Ways to “Decelerate” Your life

 - Environmental factors such as pollutants have an influence on our skin, hair and nails as well, which is a great reason to consider organic food products – they contain fewer pollutants.

 - Be careful with food supplements, because an overdose of some nutrients can actually have a negative effect on skin, hair and nails.

 This article was translated from German into English.
-You can view the original here: 8 Lebensmittel für schöne Haut, Haare und Nägelaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: 8 Lebensmittel für schöne Haut, Haare und Nägelunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.